 The other options are for Model Driven methods.
 Since these methods do not do any tracking, it is difficult to apply a throw.
 Therefore, the user can generate a partial HorizonCube on one side of the fault.
 The different options alow choice of which side of the fault plane the HorizonCube will be generated.
 For example, if a Fault plane is running parallel to inlines, you have two fault blocks, one with lower crossline numbers and the other with higher crossline numbers.
 If you want to create the HC in the lower crossline number block, you would choose the option AllowMinCrIToFault.
-For the higher crossline number block, the option would be AllowMaxCrIToFault.
-The same rules apply for a fault plane running more or less parallel to a crossline.
+For the higher crossline number or less parallel to a crossline.
 Then the two options to choose from would be AllowMinInIToFault and AllowMaxInIToFault.